About the website

-Bronwyn Bevan is the Associate Director for Program at the Exploratorium and directed the NSF-funded Center for Informal Learning and Schools (CILS).
-Currently, CILS develops professional practices and knowledge related to strengthening connections between learning in- and out-of-school.
+Bronwyn Bevan is the Principal Investigator of the Relating Research to Practice project.
+She is Director of the Exploratorium Institute for Research and Learning, which houses the museum’s programs on teacher development, youth development, and research on learning.
 Bevan’s work in both research and professional development focuses on strengthening partnerships between cultural institutions and other educational organizations, and building understanding about the ways different settings shape opportunities for learning.
 Her work draws on a combination of cultural-historical and ecological theory.

 Toni Dancu is a Researcher at the Exploratorium.
 The looks of wonder and shrieks of surprise that fill the Exploratorium inspire her to better understand the visitor experience, and to help ensurethat challenging moments at exhibits are motivating rather than discouraging.
 She uses her developmental psychology background to identify research designs and methods that address questions about engaging underserved audiences, such as females and African Americans; the role of relevance in the museum experience; and the effects of exhibit characteristics on visitors' exhibit use, time spent, conversations, and more.
 In order to help create intuitive and engaging experiences that reflect exhibit developers' intentions, Toni conducts formative evaluations that fold visitors' voices into the process.
 She often provides statistical consulting within the Department and the visitor studies community.
 Prior to joining the Exploratorium, Toni interned at the Oregon Museum of Science and Industry (OMSI) and the Institute for Learning Innovation.